Georgian Orthodox Church: Leak of 2021

+The documents are organized thematically and some concern criminal activities such as sexual relations with minors, corruption, or espionage for Russia.
+They also contain information on intimate relationships, drug use, and business activities.

 Structure

 Holy Synod

 The Georgian Orthodox Church is managed by the Holy Synod, headed by the Catholicos-Patriarch of All Georgia.
 The Holy Synod is the collective body of bishops of the church.
 In addition to the Patriarch, the Synod comprises 38 members, including 25 metropolitan bishops, 5 archbishops and 7 simple bishops.
 As of 2012, the following bishops are members of the Holy Synod, in such hierarchical order: